Turkey national football team: Early years

 The Turkish national team's first game was against Romania, played on 26 October 1923 at Taksim Stadium in Istanbul, a 2–2 draw.
-Zeki Rıza Sporel is considered as the first big star of Turkish football as he scored the first two goals against Romania.
-Turkey played their first ever official match at the 1924 Summer Olympics losing to Czechoslovakia, 5–2.
+Zeki Rıza Sporel is considered the first big star of Turkish football as he scored the first two goals against Romania.
+Turkey played their first ever official match at the 1924 Summer Olympics losing to Czechoslovakia 5–2.
 The first two goals in an official game were scored by Bekir Refet.